shervain123/kittenmaker/readme.md

 # Work in progress
 Parts list and instruction may be inaccurate and will be change

-As of currently I'm still waiting for all the parts to arrive
+~As of currently I'm still waiting for all the parts to arrive~

+Parts have arrived and just notice some problems

 Wiring and pins are based off of online resources and codes